Study with us

 Welcome to MISU - the Department of Meteorology at Stockholm University!

-New regulations on teaching and exams from November 24, 2020 due to the covid-19 virus.
+Regulations on teaching and exams due to the covid-19 virus.

 Do you want to become a climate expert, oceanographer or an environmental researcher?